johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 ### Types of Walks

-The first trip I took to England was planned as a car trip around North Yorkshire.
+The first trip I took on my own to England was planned as a car trip around North Yorkshire.
 But I quickly realized that if I went to the local tourist information center (TIC) there often was information about some local walks.
 I ended up doing a number of half-day walks, including two that lay the ground work for an enduring interest in walking in Britain.
 So mixing car touring with